 - (1) To measure the frequency response of a DUT accurately, the overall frequency response of the setup itself should be flat enough in the frequency range of interest.
 The bandwidth of a VT DSO under 16-bit mode is about 0.443 of the sampling frequency selected.
 Thus select a sampling rate such that the bandwidth of the oscilloscope is wider than the frequency range of interest of the frequency response measurement.
 The wide-band noise generated by the signal generator can be considered to span from 0 Hz to 1⁄2 of the sampling frequency of the signal generator.
-The frequency range of the stimulus should be equal to or a bit wider than the frequency range of interest of the measurement.
-If the frequency range of the stimulus is too wide, then the excitation energy in the frequency range of interest will be reduced, resulting in reduced signal-to-noise ratio in the measurement.
-Thus select a sampling rate of the signal generator such that the frequency range of the generated noise is just enough to cover the frequency of interest of the measurement.
-However, if a sine wave is used instead, the highest sampling rate of the signal generator is recommended.
+The frequency range of the stimulus should be equal to or a bit wider than the frequency range of interest of the frequency range of interest of the frequency range of interest will be reduced, resulting in reduced signal-to-noise ratio in the measurement.
+Thus select a sampling rate of the signal generator such that the frequency of the signal generator such that the frequency range of the signal generator such that the frequency range of the signal generator is just enough to cover the frequency of interest of the signal generator is recommended.
 Any signal generated by the signal generator is further limited by the analog bandwidth of the signal generator. - (2) It is possible to compensate the frequency response of the setup if only magnitude frequency response is to be measured.
 Connect the output of the signal generator to the input of the oscilloscope using the same cabling to be used with the DUT, and then measure the frequency response using the same measurement setting to be used with the DUT.
 After the magnitude frequency response of the setup itself is obtained, right click anywhere within the spectrum analyzer window and select [Spectrum Analyzer Generate Frequency Compensation File (Flat)], then provide a file name and save it.
 Right click anywhere within the spectrum analyzer window again and select [Spectrum Analyzer Processing], tick "Compensation1" and select the frequency compensation file saved previously. - (3) The streaming mode of the signal generator provides more functions (e.g. pink noise, multitones) but consumes more computing power of the computer.
 DDS mode is thus recommended if possible.